 Brian J. Barth is a journalist based in the Bay Area.
 His work appears in publications such as the New Yorker, Slate, Washington Post, Walrus, Guardian, National Geographic, Mother Jones, Pacific Standard, Nautilus and City Lab.
-Barth was awarded the 2017 Bradford Williams Medal for his article "Let's Beat It." photo by Flavia Milhorance
+He is currently at work on a book for Astra House about the Bay Area's unhoused communities.

 Pacific Standard | The Muslim massacre in Quebec may point to a deeper schism among our neighbors to the north